 The test of Commercialisation Hypothesis 8a: Hypothesis 8a proposed that the stronger the leader's prevention focus, the more negative the relationship between the individual's chronic prevention focus and their intention to participate in commercialisation activities.
-It can be seen in the results (Table 21, Model 4) that a significant and negative relationship exists between leader prevention focus x individual chronic promotion focus (β = -0.07, p<0.05) was found as hypothesised.
-The inclusion of the leader prevention focus x individual chronic prevention focus interaction in the regression equation explains a change in R2 of .004, (p<0.05) of the increase for the model 5 over and above the individual and leader regulatory focus main effects (Model
+It can be seen in the results (Table 21, Model 4) that a significant and negative relationship exists between leader prevention focus x individual chronic promotion focus ( $\beta$ = -0.07, p<0.05) was found as hypothesised.
+The inclusion of the leader prevention focus x individual chronic prevention focus are in R2 of .004, (p<0.05) of the increase for the model 5 over and above the individual and leader regulatory focus main effects (Model